B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 Why is this important?

 Helping students bridge from additive to multiplicative thinking is complex but starts early.
 It forms the backbone of the mathematics curriculum and includes important and interconnected ideas such as multiplication, division, fractions, decimals, ratios, percentages and linear functions.
-It requires time, a variety of situations and opportunities to construct their understanding in multiple ways.
+It requires time, and a variety of situations and opportunities through which students can construct their understanding in multiple ways.

 A ratio is a comparison between 2 quantities of the same unit.